-In 2022, non-employee directors did not receive grants of restricted stock units.
-The restricted stock unit grants made to Directors in 2021 were intended to cover a multi-year period.
+In 2023, Mary Shafer-Malicki and Jeannie Powers joined the Board as non -employee directors and received grants of restricted stock units.
+The restricted stock unit grants made to all other non-employee directors in 2021 were intended to cover a multi - year period.